outdreamer/build-a-cure-1/docs/objects/solution.md

 ## Attributes

+  - vuln potential of a solution

+    - identify conceptual/type interactions of the solution
+      - example: explore the interaction of random applied to random (or algorithms applied to themselves, like hash of a hash) for possible interference opportunities

   - granularity/abstraction:
     - needs to do one specific task really well
     - needs to cover an abstract problem gap with minimal impact/side effects